 So what about those days — those miserably cold days — where it’s deemed unsafe for kids to play outside?
 Or, as we dream of warmer days, those hot summer days where the heat index is so high it’s dangerously hot for kids to be outside?

 Well, according to Dr. Boman, it’s time to get creative.

-Some of the more obvious options to get your kids active would be indoor parks, community centers, YMCAs, parks and recreation centers.
-Most of which will offer special extended hours on the days that outside play might be limited.
+Some of the more obvious options to get your kids active would be indoor parks, community centers, YMCAs and parks and recreation centers, most of which will offer special extended hours on the days that outside play might be limited.

-“Younger kids just need a space to run,” Dr. Boman mentioned, noting that this is when an unfinished basement can come in handy.
+“Younger kids just need a space to run,” Dr. Boman said, noting that this is when an unfinished basement can come in handy.

-“Dancing games on the Wii are a good workout even for adults,” she said.
+“Dancing games on the (Nintendo) Wii (or Wii U) are a good workout, even for adults,” she said.

-Don’t have a smart phone or tablet?
+Don’t have a smartphone or tablet?
 No problem.
-A simple YouTube search will bring you thousands of work out videos for both kids and adults.
+A simple YouTube search will bring you thousands of workout videos for kids and adults.

 “It’s all about exploring ways to keep kids interested,” Dr. Boman said.

-What are your tried and true ways to keep your kids active and exercising all year round?
+What are your tried-and-true ways to keep kids active and exercising all year round?